Bromley Will Return to D.C. as New Four Seasons GM

 Bromley, a University of Michigan graduate who studied hotel administration at the University of Nevada, Las Vegas, will be the first “legacy general manager” in the company’s history.
 He grew up in the D.C. metropolitan area while his father, Stan Bromley, a retired GM and regional vice president, ran the Four Seasons here.

 After managing Four Seasons resorts in Palm Beach, Costa Rica and Scottsdale, Bromley was promoted to GM of Four Seasons Scottsdale in 2016.
 Two years later, he became GM in Maui.
-He, his wife Katie and their three children, Nora, Georgia and Beau, will now be doing without palm trees for a while.
+He, his wife Katie and their three children will now be doing without palm trees for a while.
 Welcome back, Mark!